nvnenasheva/braker-snake-modified/README.md

 ## Running

 Execute this only in a place where you have space for many GBs of data, output is written to a subdirectory data and will be very, very big!
+Be patient, at the first execution, large containers are pulled.
+This takes between 20 minutes and 2 hours, before anything else happens.
+Best to start in screen.

 Run the pipeline (on login-a or login-b):